Thinkific Review: Our Top All-Around Pick

-Thinkific currently supports nearly 30 languages – all listed below.
+With the recent addition of Latvian, Thinkific now supports more than 30 languages – all listed below.
 The option for specifying the language your site will be displayed in can be found under Settings > Learning content.
 You can also specify that students can make their own choice about what language to display the site in.
 If you decide to do this, students see this option on their Profile page under My Account.

 Keep in mind that any text you have put into the site is not changed automatically when a new language is selected.
 Only text that is part of Thinkific’s standard heading, labels, and navigation is changed.
 (And, oddly, the navigation item “All Courses” remains in English no matter what language is selected.)
 If you want all parts of your site – including your course content – to display in a language other than English, then you have to input the content in that language.

 This is not a shortcoming of Thinkific – it is simply the way that any database-driven software is going to act unless there is an auto-translation capability (which can lead to a different set of issues).
 In general, the fact that it is easy to flip to a different language for the core elements of Thinkific is likely to be a significant time saver for course creators working in non-English languages.
 Languages supported by Thinkific as of January 2020 include the following.
 (Note the company says to contact them if you don’t see your language, suggesting they will consider adding it.)

 Thinkific Review: What’s Missing (So Far)?

 Anyone who has been working in the e-learning industry for the past couple of decades (as I have) will realize that Thinkific offers a remarkable range of features at a very reasonable price.
 It was not that long ago that a system with these capabilities could have easily cost tens of thousands of dollars a year.